How Much for a New Front Door?

 This type of door consists of several materials that are pressed together and glued under very high pressure.
 The materials used are chosen for the positive properties they come with to maximise the quality of the door.

-Composite doors tend to be a lot thicker than uPVC doors and tend to be strong, secure, durable, and resistant to the elements.
-They also require little maintenance, are thermally efficient, and feature a modern aesthetic.
-Composite doors tend to cost between £500 and £2500.
+Composite doors tend to be a lot thicker than uPVC doors.
+They tend to be strong, secure, durable, and resistant to the elements.
+They also require little maintenance, are thermally efficient, and have a modern aesthetic.

 Pros: